Mathieu Kérékou: Military background

-1972 coup and single-party rule
+1972 coup and Marxist rule

 Kérékou seized power in Dahomey in a military coup on 26 October 1972, ending a system of government in which three members of a presidential council were to rotate power (earlier in the year Maga had handed over power to Justin Ahomadegbé).

 During his first two years in power, Kérékou expressed only nationalism and said that the country's revolution would not "burden itself by copying foreign ideology ...
 We do not want communism or capitalism or socialism.
 We have our own Dahomean social and cultural system."
 On 30 November 1974, however, he announced the adoption of Marxism-Leninism by the state.
 The country was renamed from the Republic of Dahomey to the People's Republic of Benin a year later; the banks and petroleum industry were nationalized.
 The People's Revolutionary Party of Benin (Parti de la révolution populaire du Bénin, PRPB) was established as the sole ruling party.
 In 1980, Kérékou was elected president by the Revolutionary National Assembly; he retired from the army in 1987.

 It has been suggested that Kérékou's move to Marxism-Leninism was motivated mainly by pragmatic considerations, and that Kérékou himself was not actually a leftist radical; the new ideology offered a means of legitimization, a way of distinguishing the new regime from those that had preceded it, and was based on broader unifying principles than the politics of ethnicity.
-Kérékou's regime initially included officers from both the north and south of the country, but as the years passed the northerners (like Kérékou himself) became clearly dominant, undermining the idea that the regime was not based in ethnicity.
+Kérékou's regime initially included officers from both the north and south of the country, but as the years passed, the northerners (like Kérékou himself) became clearly dominant, undermining the idea that the regime was not based on ethnicity.
 By officially adopting Marxism-Leninism, Kérékou may also have wanted to win the support of the country's leftists.